- Current News

 Duration of 2020 Panel

-3. The 2020 Panel will run from 2020 to 2024.
-CPS will have authority to adjust the period, but will do so in consultation with the Bar Council and Law Society.
+The 2020 Panel will run from 2020 to 2024.
+CPS will have authority to adjust the period but will do so in consultation with the Bar Council and Law Society.

-4. Details regarding the arrangements for the 2024 Advocate Panel for General Crime and the ‘RASSO List’ will be published in due course and be subject to discussion with the Bar Council and Law Society.
+Details regarding the arrangements for the 2024 Advocate Panel for General Crime and ‘RASSO’ will be published in due course and be subject to discussion with the Bar Council and Law Society.

 2020 Panel Numbers

-6. The number of places at levels 2 and 3 and for the ‘RASSO List’ will have no limit but this can be revisited by local CALCs and a limit can be set in accordance with CPS business need.
+The number of places on the Panel at each level has no limit but this can be revisited by local CALCs and a limit can be set in accordance with CPS business need.
 The business need will take into account potential future caseload, future court sittings, numbers of instructions anticipated, availability of in-house advocacy resource and historical data on the number of active external advocates.

-8. Advocates who successfully apply to join a Circuit, and select a secondary Circuit, will be appointed at the same level for both.
+Advocates who successfully apply to join a Circuit, and select a secondary Circuit, will be appointed at the same level for both Circuits.

 Management of Circuit Lists

-9. Each Circuit based list will be managed by the local Circuit Advocate Liaison Committee (CALC).
-Maintenance of the Advocate Panel and Specialist Panels will be managed by the Advocate Panel team and queries regarding the list should always be directed to the Advocate Panels mailbox.
+Each Circuit based list is managed by the local Circuit Advocate Liaison Committee (CALC).
+Maintenance of the Advocate Panel and Specialist Panels is managed by the Advocate Panel team and queries regarding the list should always be directed to the Advocate Panels mailbox.

-11. The role of the CALC will include performance management of advocates.
+The role of the CALC includes the performance management of advocates.
 CALCs can decide to remove or downgrade panel members in accordance with the CPS Errant Conduct and Poor Performance by External Advocates Guidance.

-12. CPS will look critically at the performance of 2020 Panel members to make sure they meet the standards required, in terms of technical ability, outcomes being achieved and attitudes and behaviours.
-CPS will require advocates, particularly at level 4 and members of the ‘RASSO List’, to consistently perform to a very high standard.
+CPS looks critically at the performance of Panel members to make sure they meet the standards required, in terms of technical ability, outcomes being achieved and attitudes and behaviours.
+CPS requires advocates, particularly at level 4 and members of the ‘RASSO' Panel, to consistently perform to a very high standard.

-13. CPS will work closely with the chambers of any barrister appointed to the 2016 Panel to ensure chambers comply with the CPS Equalities and Diversity Expectations Statement.
+CPS will work closely with the chambers of any barrister appointed to the Panel to ensure compliance with the CPS Diversity and Inclusion Statement for the Bar.

-14. CPS will also work closely with barristers’ chambers in relation to performance of chambers and counsel.
+CPS will also work closely with barristers’ chambers in relation to performance of chambers and advocates.
 Any performance issue in relation to an individual advocate will be raised directly with the advocate concerned and with the Head of Chambers or Senior Clerk.

-15. In relation to solicitor advocates, CPS will be at liberty to alert a Senior Partner of a firm to any performance issue in relation to an employed advocate.
+In relation to solicitor advocates, CPS are at liberty to alert a Senior Partner of a firm to any performance issue in relation to an employed advocate.

 All advocates appointed to the CPS Advocate Panel or the Specialist Panels, by invitation or application, will commit to meet the expectations CPS has of its Panel members.
 The initial expectations are outlined below but could be subject to change.
 Any change will be published by CPS on its website and on the External Prosecution College.
 Panel members will also be advised of any significant changes by email.
 Failure to comply with the expectations could result in removal from the Panel.